hpaluch/ch341-i2c-24c01c/README.md

 from [CH341A USB to UART/IIC/SPI/TTL/ISP adapter EPP/MEM Parallel converter]
 using SPI mode.

+This is nice introductory example - it just uses stock functions `CH341WriteEEPROM()` and `CH341ReadEEPROM()` already provided by `CH341DLL.DLL` libray from CH341 driver.
+So the code if fairly trivial as you can see from [ch341_i2c_24c01c.cpp]  listing.

 > WARNING!
 >
 > This program will overwrite all contents of your 24C01C EEPROM!